-If you’re thinking about moving to Santo Domingo in the Dominican Republic but not sure of where to begin, here’s a guide of all the know-how’s and to-do’s of living in this vibrant city!
-There are tons of different neighborhoods, spaces, events, clubs, for anyone looking to enjoy living a few months or years here.
-Santo Domingo is also the hub for many cultural events, special conferences, workshops and other activities where you can connect with locals and immerse yourself in the capitaleño way of life.
-You won’t be alone here as a foreigner here, there are tons of expats and digital nomads living in Santo Domingo, in addition to all the tourists stopping by.
+If you’re thinking about moving to Santo Domingo in the Dominican Republic but not sure of where to begin, here’s a beginners guide to all the know-how’s and to-do’s of living in this vibrant city!
+There are tons of different neighborhoods and things to do for anyone looking to enjoy living a few months or years here.
+Santo Domingo is also the hub for many cultural events, conferences, workshops and other activities where you can connect with locals and immerse yourself in the capitaleño way of life.
+You also won’t be alone as a foreigner here, there are tons of expats and digital nomads living in Santo Domingo, in addition to all the tourists stopping by.

 Fun fact: Lonely Planet’s recent book named Santo Domingo as the #1 travel destination in the country to visit!